 ASSOCIATE COACH, ROCKFORD (AHL)

-Mark Osiecki is in his first season with the Rockford IceHogs after being appointed to the position of Assistant Coach on July 9, 2013.
+Mark Osiecki is in his second season with the Rockford IceHogs and his first as Associate Coach; he was appointed to the position of Assistant Coach on July 9, 2013.

-Osiecki appeared in 93 career National Hockey League games with Calgary, Ottawa, Winnipeg and Minnesota from 1991-93.
-He also spent parts of five seasons with Salt Lake, Kalamazoo, Detroit and Minnesota of the International Hockey League from 1990-95.
+Osiecki appeared in 93 career National Hockey League games with Calgary, Ottawa, Winnipeg and Minnesota from 1991 to 1993.
+He also spent parts of five seasons with Salt Lake, Kalamazoo, Detroit and Minnesota of the International Hockey League (1990-95).
 Osiecki represented the United States at the 1992 World Championship, appearing in six games during the tournament.